FIDIC Claim Management

 Fax: 00 49 (0) 30 3000 760 33

 The author is a fully accredited & licensed FIDIC trainer.
-Together with the former past Chairman of the FIDIC Contract Committee, Mr. Axel Volkmar Jaeger he is responsible for the German FIDIC training.
-Dr. Hök was also a friendly reviewer of the FIDIC Gold Book and the FIDIC Subcontract form.
+Together with the former past Chairman of the FIDIC Contract Committee, Mr. Axel Volkmar Jaeger he is responsible for the German FIDIC Training under the auspices of the German FIDIC Member Association, VBI.
+Dr. Hök was also a friendly reviewer of the FIDIC Gold Book, the FIDIC Subcontract form, and the FIDIC Yellow Book update.
 Dr. Hök is finally also a listed and assessed FIDIC Adjudicator (FIDIC President´s List).
 Since 2011 Dr. Hök advises the FIDIC Task Group for the Design & Build Subcontract as well as the ODB Task Group.
 Since 2013 is involved in the FIDIC Joint Venture Agreement Task Group work.
-He is the current Chair of the FIDIC Trainers´ Assessment Panel.
+He is the current Chair of the FIDIC Trainers´ Assessment Panel (APT).

-Dr. Hök is and was active as arbitrator, adjudicator and mediator in particular in road projects, irrigation projects, wastewater treatment plant projects and windmill farm projects and regarding consultancy agreements.
-He has specific experience as a member of Dispute Adjudication Boards in Armenia, Bosnia, Germany, Palestine and Tanzania.
+Dr. Hök is and was active as arbitrator, adjudicator and mediator in particular in road projects, irrigation projects, wastewater treatment plant Projects, Harbour projects and windmill farm projects and regarding consultancy agreements.
+He has specific experience as a member of Dispute Adjudication Boards in Armenia, Bosnia, Germany, Marocco, Mexico, Palestine and Tanzania.